gaokun12/NeurRL/README.md

    change the append_info = ['p1_n0'] (line 1225) for learning rules describe the positive class 1 and negative class 0.

-4. When doing the ablation studies, please annotate the watched hyperparameter variable in seo
+4. Please annotate the watched hyperparameter variable when doing the ablation studies.

 Appendix:

-When missing the software, please download and refer the following version:
+When missing the software, please download and refer to the following version:

 Package                  Version
 ------------------------ -----------
 absl-py                  1.4.0